COGS9/ucsd-cogs9/pages/syllabus.md

   - Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours
   - No late assignments accepted after 48 hours
   - The project will be undertaken by groups of 3-5 - this range is strict to ensure fair assessment across groups
+  - During week 2, project groups will be formed during discussion section
+  - If you are not able to attend section this week, you will be placed into a group by the end of the week
   - Once your group is chosen, email Dr Burrows with your group members
-  - Any changes to the group must be confirmed through Dr Burrows first
+  - Any changes to the group must be confirmed through your TA/IA
   - Anyone who is unable to find a group can contact Dr Burrows or any of the TAs and you will be allocated one

 Your final will include your data science question as well as all the nitty gritty, whys, and hows of the data science project you have chosen.
 You’ll write about your data science question, find some example data, summarize the data, explain how you would wrangle the data to answer your data science question, and describe the types of analysis you would carry out to answer your question of interest.
 You **WILL NOT** have to actually perform the analysis to answer the question, nor wrangle data, you only write about how you would perform the analysis and what you expect the outcomes will be.

 {: .note .fs-2 }